magento/devdocs/src/guides/v2.3/inventory/architecture.md

 ### Dependencies in a headless installation

-In headless installations, Magento Inventory Management is dependent on the following modules:
+In headless installations, Inventory Management is dependent on the following modules:

 *  BundleProduct
 *  Catalog